England's top 10 moments under Gareth Southgate: Luke Shaw, Harry Kane and Raheem Sterling memories

-Vote for your favourite from the top 10 moments England have enjoyed under Gareth Southgate; from Luke Shaw's opener vs Italy in the Euro 2020 final to Jude Bellingham's stunner against Slovakia at this tournament, or Eric Dier ending the penalty shoot-out hoodoo vs Colombia in 2018
+Vote for your favourite from the top 10 moments England have enjoyed under Gareth Southgate; from Luke Shaw's opener vs Italy in the Euro 2020 final to Jude Bellingham's stunner against Slovakia at Euro 2024, or Eric Dier ending the penalty shoot-out hoodoo vs Colombia in 2018

-Sunday could mark Gareth Southgate's best moment as England manager, but joins plenty of others since he picked the Three Lions up following the doldrums of losing to Iceland eight years ago.
+Gareth Southgate's eight-year spell as England boss is over, leaving behind some fairytale memories.
+Have a look at our top 10 and vote for your favourite.

-Southgate inherited a side in the doldrums after losing to Iceland at Euro 2016, which had not won a knock-out game in a decade, a penalty shoot-out in two and had just sacked their manager after one match.
+Southgate inherited a team that had not won a knockout game in a decade, a penalty shoot-out in two and had just seen previous manager Sam Allardyce sacked after one match.

 Things were at a low ebb and looked like staying that way when Southgate, at first a caretaker appointment, could only muster a 0-0 draw in Slovenia in World Cup 2018 qualifying before he needed a last-gasp Harry Kane effort to avoid an embarrassing defeat in Scotland.

-Things began to click later in 2017, and another seven years on the England boss will lead his country into a second final on Sunday against France, more than any other Three Lions boss.
+Things began to click later in 2017 and Southgate and the country rarely looked back.
+Four tournaments, three semi-finals and two finals later, the man who had his head in a paper bag after Euro 96 instead leaves with it held high as the most successful Three Lions boss since Sir Alf Ramsey.

-Here's Sky Sports' top 10 moments of the Southgate era to date - with potentially a new entry sitting at No 1 come Monday morning.
-Vote for your favourite below to get involved.
+Here's Sky Sports' top 10 moments of the Southgate era.
+Let us know which one was your favourite by voting below.

 Forget the hindsight of what followed.
 The (almost) end of Covid restrictions, England in their first final in a generation and then taking the lead with some fans still finding their seats and just one minute and 56 seconds on the clock against Italy.